Ghini/ghini.github.io/_posts/2018-03-24-cuba-poster.md

 ---
 layout: post
-title:  "in Cuba as poster"
+title:  "to Cuba as poster"
 date:   2018-03-24 09:29 -05:00
 categories: software
 ---